meetbryce/unify/docs/MULTI_TENANCY.md

 Similarly we need to map all informational queries, like "show schemas" and "show tables" to observe this mapping scheme.

+The problem with this approach is that ALL queries have to be rewritten on input and output, including if someone wants to connect directly to the Clickhouse server.
+For development expediancy it would be better if we can use Clickhouse "as is" without having to resort to naming schemes.

+So, we could choose one of:

+1. Pack all user tables into a single database, and use a user-visible prefix to "namespace" the tables within a system, like: github_users github_orgs jira_issues

+Obviously with enough systems connected this will get pretty messy.
+Also makes something like "show tables from github" needs to observe the prefix.
+However, this approach would work and is easy to implement.

+2. Let each user have a dedicated database per system.
+The problem is that database names have to be unique, so only one user on a system can use "github" as the schema name.
+In this case we probably need a per-customer prefix to keep the database names unique:

+    tenant1_github
+    tenant1_jira
+    tenant1_salesforce
+    tenant1_files

+This leads to queries like:
+    select * from tenant1_github.users

+which is pretty gross.

+3. Adopt a "table batch" approach.
+This would be a compromise where a given tenant could own multiple databases, and stripe their tables across them.
+But again the databases would need "constructed" names:

+    tenant1abc01
+    tenant2abc02
+    tenant3abc03

+Not clear that querying "select * from tenant1abc01.users" is any better.

+At the end of the day I think approach #1 is the best for now.
+Name prefix all the tables with the system name.
+Maybe for command line usage we can support some syntactic sugar like "show tables from <system>" which understands the prefixes.

 ### System tables

 We have various needs to store "system" information inside the database.
 Generally